Enter the

 Description/Taste

-Toro de Oro chile peppers are elongated, straight to slightly curved pods, averaging 3 to 6 centimeters in diameter and 15 to 20 centimeters in length, and have a conical shape tapering to a point on the non-stem end.
-The pods typically contain three lobes, and the skin is smooth, glossy, and ribbed, ripening from green, yellow-green streaked, to golden yellow when mature.
-Underneath the surface, the flesh is thick, crisp, aqueous, and pale green to yellow, depending on maturity.
-Within the flesh, there is also a central cavity filled with membranes and small, round, and flat cream-colored seeds.
-Toro de Oro chile peppers have a sweet flavor with no heat.
+Toro de Oro peppers are elongated, curved to straight pods, averaging 3 to 6 centimeters in diameter and 15 to 20 centimeters in length.
+Each pepper typically bears three lobes with a conical shape, tapering to a slight point on the non-stem end.
+The skin of the pod is smooth, glossy, thin, and lined with vertical indentations, ripening from green to golden yellow, and is sometimes streaked with hints of green even when mature.
+Underneath the surface, the striated flesh is thick, crisp, aqueous, and pale green to yellow, depending on maturity.
+Within the flesh, there is also a central, hollow cavity encasing a membrane with small, round, and flat cream-colored seeds.
+Toro de Oro peppers have a sweet, fruity, and subtly vegetal flavor with little to no heat.

 Seasons/Availability

-Toro de Oro chile peppers are available in the mid-summer through early fall.
+Toro de Oro peppers are available in the mid-summer through early fall.

 Current Facts

-Toro de Oro chile peppers, botanically classified as Capsicum annuum, are a rare, open-pollinated variety that belongs to the Solanaceae or nightshade family.
-Also known as Golden Bull, Toro de Oro chile peppers earned their name from their similarity in shape to a bull’s horn.
-Toro de Oro chile peppers were first discovered in California and are grown exclusively by Beylik Family Farms in Ventura County.
-The sweet peppers can be used in a wide variety of culinary applications and are similar in appearance to Italian bull horn varieties.
+Toro de Oro peppers, botanically classified as Capsicum annuum, are a rare, sweet pepper variety belonging to the Solanaceae or nightshade family.
+Also known as Golden Bull peppers, Toro de Oro peppers earned their name from their similarity in shape to a bull’s horn and are an open-pollinated variety that has little to no heat, ranging from 0 to 100 SHU on the Scoville scale.
+The sweet peppers are grown exclusively by Beylik Family Farms in Ventura County, California, and can be used in a wide array of culinary applications.

 Nutritional Value

-Toro de Oro chile peppers are an excellent source of vitamin C, which is an antioxidant that can help boost the immune system and are a good source of fiber, vitamin B6, potassium, manganese, and folate.
+Toro de Oro peppers are an excellent source of vitamin C, which is an antioxidant that can help boost the immune system, and are a good source of fiber, vitamin B6, potassium, manganese, and folate.
 The peppers also contain essential B-complex vitamins, copper, iron, magnesium, phosphorus, calcium, and zinc.

 Applications

-Toro de Oro chile peppers are best suited for both raw and cooked applications.
-The sweet peppers can be consumed fresh, out-of-hand as a snack, sliced and paired with dips on appetizer plates, or chopped and tossed into green salads.
-They can also be diced into salsas, stuffed with grains, cheeses, and meats, roasted and added to soups, stews, and chilis, or sautéed into pasta and risotto.
-One of the most popular cooking methods is to deep fry and lightly salt the peppers similarly to a potato chip-like snack sold by street vendors in Italy.
-The peppers can also be pickled for extended use as a salty-sweet condiment.
-Toro de Oro chile peppers pair well with meats such as poultry, turkey, pork, and beef, eggplant, garlic, shallots, potatoes, tomatoes, cabbage, herbs such as parsley, cilantro, basil, and oregano, cheeses such as parmesan, cheddar, or mozzarella, rice, and quinoa.
+Toro de Oro peppers have a sweet and mild flesh, best suited for both raw and cooked applications.
+The peppers can be consumed fresh, out-of-hand as a snack, favored for their dense consistency, or they can be served as an accompaniment to dips on appetizer plates.
+They can also be chopped and tossed into green salads or diced into salsas.
+In addition to fresh applications, Toro de Oro peppers can be stuffed with grains, cheeses, and meats and baked, blistered and blended into sauces, roasted and added to soups, stews, and chilis, or sautéed into pasta and risotto.
+Toro de Oro peppers pair well with meats such as poultry, turkey, pork, and beef, eggplant, garlic, shallots, potatoes, tomatoes, cabbage, herbs such as parsley, cilantro, basil, and oregano, cheeses such as parmesan, cheddar, or mozzarella, and grains such as rice, couscous, and quinoa.
 The fresh peppers will keep up to one week when stored whole and unwashed in a paper or plastic bag in the refrigerator.

 Ethnic/Cultural Info